 - Up to 4 hours of additional video streaming compared to Chrome and Firefox

 There are some differences between how Safari works on macOS versus iOS and iPadOS.
 The iPhone version of the browser is mobile-first, while the iPad gets the desktop website experience.
 However, neither platform is as open for extensions and control as the Mac.

 Users can install extensions from the App Store to block certain content or customize their browsing experience.
 For example, content blockers act as the advertisement and tracking blocking toolset found within the App Store.

 Extensions are only available for Safari and do not work with third-party browsers, even though they all use WebKit.

 The Mac is more open to user customization and control through miniature programs across the operating system.
 Because of this, Apple has allowed third-party extensions to run within Safari.

-As of macOS Big Sur, users will be able to execute popular add-ons from other browsers.
-Those web-developers who want to submit these extensions for use on Safari will need little to no conversion.
+As of macOS Big Sur, users can install popular add-ons from other browsers.
+Those web developers who want to submit these extensions for use on Safari will need little to no conversion.